Subscribe

 • Dogs are never naturally “mean” — If you’re experiencing behavior issues, understand that no animal is born “mean-spirited.”
 Some have been mistreated or abused, leading to bad behavior later on.

 Puppy bites happen — especially if they’re teething or exploring their environment.
-That’s why teaching bite inhibition is so important.
-It gives your furry friend the skills they need to interact with their environments differently.
+That’s why teaching bite inhibition is one of the most important things a pet parent can do.
+It gives your furry friend the skills they need to interact with their environment confidently.

 There are several ways to teach your puppy bite inhibition.
 We’ve summarized some top tips below.